This dairy-free caramel sauce is so easy to make and uses just four simple ingredients (not including the salt).

 If you once thought that you’d never enjoy caramel sauce again because you’re dairy-free, well, I'm here to be the bearer of good news.

 Caramel sauce is great any time of the year, but it's especially popular in the fall.
 And while it's great with just about anything, one of my favorite ways to enjoy it is drizzled on warm baked apples.

 Traditional caramel is made using heavy cream, butter, and sugar.
 Although it sounds like it would be hard to replicate a dairy-free version, it's actually quite easy.

-1. Add the coconut milk (if it’s hardened, the cream and water will separate, so make sure to scrape it all out), maple syrup, and coconut oil to a saucepan.
+- Add these ingredients to a saucepan: coconut milk (if it's hardened, the cream and water will separate, so make sure to scrape it all out), maple syrup, and coconut oil.

 Dairy-Free Caramel Sauce Tips

 - To add depth of flavor, I highly recommend adding both the vanilla extract and sea salt.
 Otherwise, this dairy-free caramel sauce will taste very one-dimensional.
 You want layers of flavor to hit you in the face, er..tastebuds all at once.